jonnonz1/nz-statute-book/acts/public/1993/historic-places-act-1993.md

 ### 107 Offender to give name and address
 (1) Where any person is found offending against this Act, it shall be lawful for any officer or employee of the Trust or any person authorised in writing in that behalf by the Trust or any employee of the department for the time being responsible for the administration of this Act authorised in writing in that behalf by the chief executive or any constable to require the offender forthwith to desist from the offence and also to give his or her name and address.
 (2) If the offender, after being so required, fails to give his or her name or address, or gives a false name or address, or wilfully continues the offence, he or she commits a further offence against this Act.
-(3) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $2,000.
+(3) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $2,000.
 (4) The Trust may apply to the court for a writ of injunction to restrain any person from breach of any duty or obligation imposed upon him or her by this Act, if he or she has threatened or already commenced to commit the breach or the Trust has reasonable cause to believe that such a breach is likely to occur.

-### 108 Time within which information may be laid
+### 108 Time for filing charging document
-Notwithstanding anything in the Summary Proceedings Act 1957, any information in respect of any offence against this Act may be laid at any time within 12 months from the time the offence was committed.
+Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.

 ## Part 6 — Miscellaneous provisions